What are the negatives of robo-advisors?

 All robo-advisors rebalance your account.
 When you start investing, the digital investment advisor assesses your risk comfort and then creates an asset allocation plan.
 In other words, you have a certain percent of your money in stock investments and a certain percent in bond investments.

 Some robo advisors rebalance daily, others monthly, quarterly or other frequency.
 Excessive rebalancing could result in many transactions and fees.
-Also, sales in a taxable account can trigger capital gains taxes according to a recent CNBC.com article.
+Also, sales in a taxable account can trigger capital gains taxes according to a CNBC.com article.
+During a bull market, excessive rebalancing could result in lower returns.

 Exceptions: Less frequent rebalancing, or rebalancing based on 5 -10 percent drift from desired allocation is preferable.

-4. A problem with robo advisors – unproven during a down market.
+4. A problem with robo advisors – some investors didn’t understand that investment values could decline.

 Data source: http://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/histretSP.html